AmonFla/DevOps-with-Docker/README.md

 - container_name                : Specify a custom container name, rather than a generated default name.
 - environment                   : Add environment variables.
 Value=key
 - command                       : Override the default command
+- restart                       : Restart policy, options: "no", always, on-failure, unless-stopped
+- networks                      : Network to join, defined in the same docker-compose file or not